Finca Tamana Caturron

 Drying

-Elias from Finca Tamana Coffee Farm
+Finca Tamana

+We started working with Elias Roa in 2012 and since then we have been working hard, every harvest, to improve the infrastructure at the farm as well as farming and processing practices.
 I first met Elias back in 2007 when I was traveling around Colombia with my friend and coffee exporter mr. Alejandro Renjifo.
 The aim of the trip was to find delicious coffees and potential farmers that I could work with to make sure we got a steady supply of tasty coffees from Colombia.
 While passing through the state of Huila I visited a small group of farmers in Acevedo that was lead by Elias.
 I remember we drank hot chocolate (!) and ate bread and cheese at his house and Elias gave me an impression of being a passionate and hard working farmer.
 Later that year I received a few samples from him but unfortunately his coffee was not meeting my quality requirements so nothing really came out of it.

 Transparency